teamniteo/handbook/work-process.md

 * unassign yourself when you have done the above task

 **Story Point Estimation**
-[Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams that is used to measure the effort required to implement a story.
+[Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
 One full time member on sprint should be able to do 10 Story Points.
-We use [unicode emoticon numbers](http://unicode.org/emoji/charts/full-emoji-list.html#keycap) in title of the User Story for label: 1️⃣, 2️⃣, 3️⃣, 5️⃣, 8️⃣, 1️⃣3️⃣, 2️⃣0️⃣, 4️⃣0️⃣, 1️⃣0️⃣0️⃣
+To label a User Story, we use [unicode emoticon numbers](http://unicode.org/emoji/charts/full-emoji-list.html#keycap) in title of the issue: 1️⃣, 2️⃣, 3️⃣, 5️⃣, 8️⃣, 1️⃣3️⃣, 2️⃣0️⃣, 4️⃣0️⃣, 1️⃣0️⃣0️⃣

-In the step `Needs Story Points`, Scrum Master assigns the User Story to people from whom s/he wants to receive Story Point estimation.
+In the step `Needs Story Points`, Scrum Master assigns the User Story to people from whom s/he wants to receive Story Point estimations.
 Once these people post their story point estimation, they unassign themselves from the User Story.
 The Scrum Master then adds the agreed numbered Story Point label to the title, removes the `Needs Story Points` label and adds label `Product Backlog`.
 This User Story can now be added to Kanban Board Product Backlog for review on next sprint.

 **User Story Steps Summary:**